 Pokhara is also a popular destination for yoga retreats, and to enjoy the magnificent lake area.
 Pokhara is a small city, but it offers amazing things to do and to see.
 And just like the whole of Nepal, it is very affordable and safe to visit.

 It is easy enough to visit Pokhara independently.
 But if you prefer, you can hire a guide in Kathmandu to arrange all the plans for you – from flight to hotel and tours in Pokhara.
-I used Epic Adventure Nepal and I highly recommend them.
+I used this private driver and I highly recommend them.

 The best time to visit Pokhara is during the winter months of October, November, and December.